dunglas/mercure/spec/mercure.md

 contain a key encoded using the JSON Web Key Set [@!RFC7517] format.
 Any other out-of-band mechanism **MAY** be used instead to share the key between the publisher and the subscriber.

-Update encyption is considered a best practice to prevent mass surveillance.
+Update encryption is considered a best practice to prevent mass surveillance.
 This is especially relevant if the hub is managed by an external provider.

+# IANA Considerations

+## Well-Known URIs Registry

+A new "well-known" URI as described in Section 2 has been registered in the "Well-Known URIs" registry as described below:

+ *  URI Suffix: mercure

+ *  Change Controller: IETF

+ *  Specification document(s): This specification, Section 2

+ *  Related information: N/A

+## Link Relation Types Registry

+A new "Link Relation Type" as described in Section 2 has been registered in the "Link Relation Type" registry with the following entry:

+ *  Relation Name: mercure

+ *  Description: The Mercure Hub to use to subscribe to updates of this resource.

+ *  Reference: This specification, Section 2

+Note: this relation type has not been registered yet.
+In the meantime, the relation type `https://git.io/mercure` **MAY** be used instead.

 # Security Considerations